zmalone/chef-web-docs/source/quickstart/chef-repo/_prerequisite_steps.md

 ##### Prerequisite Steps
 1. Sign up for a free Opscode [Hosted Chef account][chef-hosted] and download your `knife.rb` and `*.pem` files to your `~/Downloads` folder.
 You should have these 3 files:

+    [NOTE] If you are unsure of where to find these files, watch the [screencast on managing .pem files](https://learnchef.opscode.com/screencasts/manage-pem-files/).

         [your_organization_name]-validator.pem
         [your_username].pem
         knife.rb

     [WARN] These files are **your** credentials to the the Chef Server - do not share them with anyone else!

-    If you are unsure of where to find these files, watch the [screencast on managing .pem files](https://learnchef.opscode.com/screencasts/manage-pem-files/).

 1. Clone the `chef-repo` into the `Development` folder from github.
 In Terminal: